-Before Cursillo, I would never have applied the word ‘evangelization’ to me.
-I thought it meant memorized scripture and knowing how to ‘use’ it.
-Fellow Cursillistas affirmed me in pointing out that evangelism actually was a part of my daily life, because the deepest desire of my heart was for others to know that God loved them.
-They helped me to see ways that I had been an effective disciple, by allowing the Holy Spirit, to use my personality and the situations I naturally found myself in, to witness to Jesus’ love through my actions and yes, sometimes, even my words.
+Before Cursillo, I would never have applied the word ‘evangelization’ to myself.
+Fellow Cursillistas affirm me, helping me to see ways that I have been an effective disciple, by allowing the Holy Spirit, to use my personality and the situations I naturally find myself in, to witness to Jesus’ love through my actions and yes, sometimes, even my words.

 Made my Cursillo weekend in Boise, ID around 2008.
 Was an amazing experience that led to creating some new friendships which had a huge impact on my faith.